Towns of Mexico

 In PueblosAmerica.com we want to contribute to the economy of each small town in Mexico, and therefore, within the information of each locality, we incorporate data from various businesses established in such cities or towns.
 For example, with this list of hotels in Palizada (Campeche) or all the places to eat in Chignahuapan (Puebla).
 With the accommodation, bars and restaurants, tourism is promoted in the small Mexican towns, and thus helps their inhabitants to have a prosperous future in the places where they were born.

-Most common surnames in Mexico
+Most common last names in Mexico

 Find out about the gastronomy, culture and landscapes of all the towns in Mexico through PueblosAmerica.com, the most complete list in the whole Internet.
-Visit each of the villages and plan your trip with maps, statistics and photographs.
+Visit each of the villages and plan your trip with maps, statistics and pictures.
 Your next vacation or the search for the location where your parents or grandparents were born or lived can be enhanced if you have a thorough understanding of the rich culture of Mexico's towns.

 If you liked this website with all the towns of Mexico, you can share it with your friends, and follow us in social networks.